bwondessen/TreatBox/README.md

 # TreatBox - Fetch iOS Coding Challenge

-## A native iOS app written in SwiftUI that uses TheMealDB's api (https://themealdb.com/api.php) to fetch and display desserts and its details!
+## A native iOS app written in SwiftUI that uses TheMealDB's API (https://themealdb.com/api.php) to fetch and display desserts and its details!

 When a user selects a dessert, they are taken to a detail view that includes: